SerenityOS/jakt/README.md

 ## Code readability

 Far more time is spent reading code than writing it.
-For that reason, **jakt** puts a high emphasis on readability.
+For that reason, **Jakt** puts a high emphasis on readability.

 Some of the features that encourage more readable programs: